-Option 2: Complete a record of an event or situation from the coming week using the 5 areas formulation:
+Session 1 Home Practice Task: Complete a record of an event or situation from the coming week using the formulation diagram on the next page

 Review:

 At the end of each session we encourage you to pause and reflect on the session you just had and write down some comments.
 This will help you to track your recovery journey and reflect on the most important elements for you.